Enhancing Human Pose Estimation in Ancient Vase Paintings via Perceptually-grounded Style Transfer Learning: Proposed Method

-\paragraph{Enforcing Perceptual Similarity} While training \textit{styled} models, the network is fed with styled data.
+While training the \emph{styled} models, the network is fed with styled data.
 The advantage of doing this is to allow the model to expand its capacity to recognise perceptually similar persons/poses with different styles.
-In order to achieve content consistency in the perceptual space, we enforce a pre-computed perceptual loss~\cite{johnsonPerceptualLossesRealTime2016} while training, in addition to the regular loss.
+In order to achieve content consistency in the perceptual space, we enforce a pre-computed perceptual loss \citep{johnsonPerceptualLossesRealTime2016} while training, in addition to the regular loss.
 The model is penalised if it is not able to maintain perceptual consistency.

-We adopt two flavours of the combined loss each for the detector as well as pose.
-In the first flavour~($L_{comb1}$), we adaptively weigh the perceptual loss~($L_{percept}$) with the corresponding detector~($L_T=L_{det}$) or the pose loss~($L_T=L_{pose}$), as shown in~\cref{eq:perceptual1}.
-While, in the second flavour~($L_{comb2}$), we weigh each with optimal values of $\lambda_{1}$ and $\lambda_{2}$ chosen using hyperparameter optimisation, as shown in~\cref{eq:perceptual2}.
+Let's denote the task loss by $L_T$, where $L_T=L_{det}$ is for detector models, and $L_T=L_{pose}$ for pose models.
+We adopt two flavours of the combined loss, each for the detector as well as pose.
+In the first flavour~($L_{comb1}$), we adaptively weigh the perceptual loss~($L_{percept}$) with the corresponding detector or the pose loss, as shown in Eq.~\ref{eq:perceptual1}.
+While, in the second flavour~($L_{comb2}$), we weigh each loss term with optimal values of $\lambda_{1}$ and $\lambda_{2}$ chosen using hyperparameter optimisation, as shown in Eq.~\ref{eq:perceptual2}.